1. The Keladi Nayakas rose to power after the decline of which empire?

 Explanation: Keladi Nayakas are remembered for administration, military resistance, and cultural legacy.

-100. The greatest legacy of Keladi Nayakas in Karnataka history is:
+100. The greatest legacy of Keladi Nayakas in Karnataka history is ____________.

-a) Shivappa Nayaka Shist, Rani Chennamma’s bravery, Yakshagana patronage
+A) Shivappa Nayaka Shist, Rani Chennamma’s bravery, Yakshagana patronage

-b) Expansion into North India
+B) Expansion into North India

-c) Establishment of Mughal power
+C) Establishment of Mughal power

-d) Maritime empire across Asia
+D) Maritime empire across Asia

 Answer: a) Shivappa Nayaka Shist, Rani Chennamma’s bravery, Yakshagana patronage